 The benefit of an immediate needs annuity is that it’s tax-free because you technically never receive the money — it all goes to the retirement home to pay for your care.

 You can ensure that your annuity income will rise in line with future increases in care home fees by building this into your plan.
+This way, you can be sure that you never run out of money to pay for long-term care, no matter how long you live.

 Short-term annuities are as simple as they sound.
 Rather than lasting for the rest of your life, as is usual for annuities, payments will only continue for a set period, e.g. 5-10 years, or until you die (whichever occurs first).
 For this reason short-term annuities are also known as temporary annuities.